 The first female U.S. Consul General to be appointed to Montreal was Elizabeth Harper in 1973.
 The first African American to hold the post was Bernadette Allen, appointed in 2002.

 The Consulate General in Montreal has changed location several times in the course of its history.
 The Consulate moved from buildings it had occupied since the 1950s on rue du Docteur-Penfield to Complexe Desjardins in 1976, where the Consulate remained for 14 years.
-Since 1990, it has been located in the SNC-Lavalin building, on the corner of René-Lévesque Boulevard and Saint-Alexandre Street.
+From 1990 to November 6, 2019, it was located in the SNC-Lavalin building, on the corner of René-Lévesque Boulevard and Saint-Alexandre Street.
 On November 12, 2019, the Consulate moved into its current location, at the corner of Sainte-Catherine Street West and Stanley.